ahmeda-42/ML-Spam-Detector-API/README.md

 ### 5. Test the API from the CLI

-After starting the API, in a seperate terminal run:
+After starting the API, in a separate terminal run:

 ```bash
 python utils/call_api.py